How much are miles and points worth?

 So you are getting 3.3 cents per mile.
 I consider this a great value.
 In general, I consider redeeming for 2 cents or more per point a good value, but of course there are exceptions and situations where it may be worth it to use points even if the value is under 2 cents.

 For example, since Ultimate Rewards are so easy to earn if you utilize category bonuses and shopping portals, I will still use them for some redemptions even if the value is under 2 cents per point.
-I have also booked hotel rooms through the Chase Ultimate Rewards travel booking site.
+I have also booked hotel rooms through the Chase Ultimate Rewards redemption portal.
 If you have the Chase Sapphire Reserve you can redeem at a rate of 1.5 cents per point for travel booked through their portal (or 1.25 cents per point if you have Sapphire Preferred).
 As stated above, since earning more than 1 point per dollar is so easy with Ultimate Rewards, it sometimes makes sense to book travel through them even at a rate of 1.5 cents per point.

 Booking with Cash and Points